Levi Strauss & Co. (LEVI) Just Got Our Attention

 Levi Strauss & Co.
-(NYSE:LEVI) went up by 2.11% from its latest closing price compared to the recent 1-year high of $30.84.
-The company’s stock price has collected -2.15% of loss in the last five trading sessions.
+(NYSE:LEVI) went down by -0.60% from its latest closing price compared to the recent 1-year high of $30.84.
+The company’s stock price has collected -0.73% of loss in the last five trading sessions.
 Press Release reported on 01/12/22 that Levi Strauss & Co. to Webcast Fourth Quarter 2021 Earnings Conference Call

 Is It Worth Investing in Levi Strauss & Co.
 (NYSE :LEVI) Right Now?

 Levi Strauss & Co.
-(NYSE:LEVI) scored a price-to-earnings ratio above its average ratio, recording 20.88 x from its present earnings ratio.
+(NYSE:LEVI) scored a price-to-earnings ratio above its average ratio, recording 20.75 x from its present earnings ratio.
+Opinions of the stock are interesting as 12 analysts out of 13 who provided ratings for Levi Strauss & Co. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.